 Cook the filling (can be prepared the day before):

 - Preheat a large skillet or wok.
 Add cooking oil.
 Swirl to cover the base and side of the wok.
 Add dried shrimp and stir fry until aromatic, about 1 minute.
 Add garlic and stir fry for another 30 seconds.

 - Add jicama, carrots, and bamboo shoots.
 Stir to mix everything.
 Add cooking wine and seasonings.
 Stir to mix everything and cook until the veggies are soft and the mixture is at the dry side.
 Remove from the heat and let it cool down completely before wrapping.
 This is important

-- Boil 600 ml of water.
-Mix the rice flour, tapioca flour, and salt in a large mixing bowl.
-Add the boiling water.
-If you are going to knead manually, use a chopstick or spatula to stir the dough mixture first because it's hot.
+- Measure out 600 ml of hot boiling water (you may need to boil about 650-700 ml of water to start with).
+Mix the rice flour, tapioca starch, and salt in a large mixing bowl.
+Use a chopstick or spatula to stir as you add the hot water in.
+It won't form a dough yet.
+The dough mixture is going to be very hot.
 When it's cool enough to handle, use your hand to knead until it forms a rough dough.
+A reader shared a very useful tip on how to handle the "hot" dough.
+Put on a woolen glove and then cover with a vinyl glove and start kneading the dough.
 Add the cooking oil and continue to knead into a smooth dough

 - The dough will come together as smooth and no longer sticky.
 Cover with a plastic wrap and let it rest for at least 15 minutes or up to 1 hour while you prepare other things.
 It is important to let the dough rest for at least 15 minutes before you start working on it